 Instructions

-- Preheat oven to 400 degrees and line a baking sheet with parchment paper.
+- Preheat oven to 400℉ and line a baking sheet with parchment paper.
 Set aside.

-- In a skillet over medium heat, add your bread crumbs and toast for 2-3 minutes, stirring occasionally, until lightly browned.
-Remove from heat and pour into a shallow bowl (see step 4), and allow to cool for a few minutes.
+- In a skillet over medium heat, add your bread crumbs and toast for about 2-3 minutes, stirring occasionally, until lightly browned.
+Remove from heat, pour into a shallow bowl, and set aside.

-- Slice your chicken breasts into thin, 1 inch pieces, trimming off excess fat.
-Pat chicken dry with a paper towel.
+- Slice your chicken breasts into long, 1 inch wide pieces, trimming off excess fat and removing tendons.
+Pat chicken dry on all sides with a paper towel.

 - For the next step, you'll need three shallow bowls.
-In the first bowl, add your flour, half of the salt, half of the pepper, and garlic powder.
+In the first bowl, add your flour, half of the salt, half of the pepper, and the garlic powder.
 Stir to combine.
-In the second bowl, add your eggs and whisk.
+In the second bowl, add your eggs and whisk to combine.
 In the third bowl, add your toasted bread crumbs, parmesan cheese, half of the salt, half of the pepper, and the Italian seasoning.
 Stir to combine.

 - One at a time, toss each chicken piece in the flour mixture, lightly shaking to remove any excess.
 Next, dip your chicken tender in the egg mixture.
 Last, toss your chicken tender in the bread crumb mixture, lightly pressing to adhere the mixture to your chicken.
 Shake to remove any excess, then lay onto a parchment lined baking sheet.

-- Bake for 14-16 minutes, or until chicken is cooked through to 165 degrees Fahrenheit.
+- Bake for about 14-16 minutes, or until chicken is cooked through to 165℉.
+I highly recommend using a meat thermometer instead of relying on time alone.

 Equipment Recommendations